 But those days are gone.
 Since the era of my first Galaxy Note, the Android operating system has got a good deal better at sipping rather than gulping its juice.
 And the market is demanding ever slimmer devices.
 I don’t believe any manufacturer today has the guts to put a mid- to high-end smartphone with a removable battery on the market.

 Even so, wireless charging would be nice.
 The glass back of the OnePlus 6 seems to mourn the absence of this feature, and I was certainly a Qi evangelist at one time.
 Then fast wired charging came along.
 Wireless charging was always significantly slower than wired, but with the arrival of fast charging there was no contest.

 Admittedly, fast charging requires a special charger, and some manufacturers will leave you to buy this as an extra for around £20.
 Not OnePlus—the special Dash charger bundled with the phone will take the battery from 0 to 60% in just over half an hour.

 The fast-charging solution used by OnePlus is proprietary to the Oppo Electronics Corporation.
 OnePlus and Oppo appear to be tightly linked: whether Oppo is the mothership or just the major investor seems to be moot.
-The relevant take-away here is that unlike the more ubiquitous Qualcomm Quick Charge technology, used by a variety of manufacturers that build around Qualcomm chipsets, Dash charging is currently confined to OnePlus phones only.
+The relevant take-away here is that unlike the more ubiquitous Qualcomm Quick Charge technology, used by a variety of manufacturers that build around Qualcomm chipsets, Dash charging is currently confined to OnePlus phones only (but see VOOC).

 On the (One)plus side, it’s the fastest charging I’ve ever encountered.